eduardomoroni/react-native-boilerplate/fastlane/README.md

 fastlane ios build
 ```
 Build the iOS application.
-### ios release
+### ios beta
 ```
-fastlane ios release
+fastlane ios beta
 ```
-Push a new release build to the App Store
+Push a new beta build to TestFlight

 ----